isomerpages/moe-asrjc/_highlights/Open House 2024.md

 </div>
 <p><strong>Illuminating Talks: The Intellectual Pulse of ASR</strong>
 </p>
-<p>The talks at LT5 brought forth the intellectual pulse of ASR, featuring
+<p>ASR's event lineup was a vibrant tapestry, featuring the Principal's engaging
-the Principal's insights and the guiding light of education and career guidance sessions.
+talk, dynamic career guidance sessions, and interactive sample lessons in General Paper, Economics and Computing, reflecting the school's diverse academic environment.
 Photographs from these sessions reveal a crowd engaged in thought-provoking dialogue, with hands raised in curiosity and speakers in their element, sharing wisdom.</p>
 <p></p>